chainloop-dev/chainloop/CONTRIBUTING.md

-# Contributing to Chainloop Core
+# Contributing to Chainloop

-Chainloop Core maintainers welcome contributions from the community and first want to thank you for taking the time to contribute!
+Chainloop maintainers welcome contributions from the community and first want to thank you for taking the time to contribute!

 This project and everyone participating in it is governed by the [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.
 By participating, you are expected to uphold this code.